 I don't think there is any chlorine in my pool...Help!

-(really chloramines) but not have any CHL register on a test.
+(really chloramines) but not have any free chlorine register on a test.

 helps reduce chloramines

 .
-If your PH is not between 7.2 and 7.4, your CHL reading is NOT ACCURATE.
-Example: If your pool has a PH of 7.2 and your CHL level is reading 2.5 you're a happy camper.
-However if your PH is 7.8 only 20% of the CHL in the pool will be available and measurable.
-This means your readings would be PH 7.8 and CHL 0.6.
+If your pH is not between 7.2 and 7.4, your free chlorine reading is NOT ACCURATE.
+Example: If your swimming pool has a pH of 7.2 and your CHL level is reading 2.5 you're a happy camper.
+However, if your pH is 7.8 only 20% of the chlorine in the pool will be available and measurable.
+This means your readings would be PH 7.8 and chlorine 0.6.
 Why?
-Because the other 80% is being wasted in the pool and is ineffective.
-If you lower the pool PH by adding muriatic acid or PH minus.
-When you retest you find magically that your CHL appears to have increased to 2.5.
-In reality the level has not actually increased but the CHL that has been in the pool all along will become usable and register.
-Have you ever wondered why the chemical companies suggest you keep your PH at 7.4-7.8?????
+Because the other 80% is being wasted in the swimming pool and is ineffective.
+If you lower the pool pH by adding muriatic acid or pH minus.
+When you retest you find magically that your chlorine appears to have increased to 2.5.
+In reality the level has not actually increased but the chlorine that has been in the swimming pool all along will become usable and register.
+Have you ever wondered why the chemical companies suggest you keep your pH at 7.4-7.8?????
 You got it!
-So you'll buy more Chlorine!!!!
-For more help and a guide on adjusting your water chemistry see our water chemistry calculator
+So you'll buy more chlorine!!!!
+For more help and a guide on adjusting your water chemistry see our swimming pool water chemistry calculator